zfz1120/LearningNotes/Robotics/Modern Robotics Mechanics planning control/docs/机器人学之刚体运动算法（C语言）.md

 }

 /**
-*@brief Description: Computes a normalized screw axis representation S of a screw described by a unit vector s in the direction of the screw axis, located at the point q, with pitch h.
+*@brief			Description: Computes a normalized screw axis representation S of a screw described by
+*				a unit vector s in the direction of the screw axis, located at the point q, with pitch h.
 *@param[in]		q		a point lying on the screw axis.
 *@param[in]		s		a unit vector in the direction of the screw axis.
 *@param[in]		h		the pitch of the screw axis.
 *@param[in]		S		a normalized screw axis representation.
+*@return		No return value.
 *@note:
 *@waring:
 */